Maximilian, Prince of Dietrichstein

+Early life

-Born in Vienna, he was the second but eldest surviving son of Sigismund II, Count of Dietrichstein and Baron of Hollenburg, Finkenstein and Thalberg, by his second wife Johanna von der Leiter (della Scala), Baroness (Freiin) von der Leytter zu Behrn und Vicenz, heiress of Amerang and member of the Scaliger family, former rulers of Verona.
+Born in Vienna, he was the second, but eldest surviving son of Sigismund II, Count of Dietrichstein, Baron of Hollenburg, Finkenstein and Thalberg (1561-1602), by his second wife, Johanna von der Leiter (della Scala), Baroness (Freiin) von der Leytter zu Behrn und Vicenz (1574-1649), heiress of Amerang and member of the Scaliger family, former rulers of Verona.

-Life
+Career

 Like all his ancestors, Maximilian was in the service of the House of Habsburg, but instead of following a military career he pursued a civilian one.
 In his youth he was at the service of Archduke Matthias of Austria and closely watched the growing disputes between him and his unpopular older brother, Emperor Rudolph II.
 Firstly, he was involved in the intrigues that ended with the coronation of Matthias as King of Hungary and Croatia in 1608.
 After this -and thanks to the help of Matthias' chancellor, Melchior Klesl, Bishop of Vienna and Cardinal since 1615-, Maximilian was able to secure the coronation of Matthias as King of Bohemia.
 Finally, in 1612 Matthias became Holy Roman Emperor; shortly after, the new Emperor rewarded Maximilian with the title of Imperial Count (Reichsgraf), by diploma dated 18 September 1612.

 Even before the death of Emperor Matthias in 1619, Maximilian was under the service of Archduke of Ferdinand II of Inner Austria; he supported Ferdinand II's senior adviser, Baron (and later Prince) Hans Ulrich von Eggenberg in his efforts to secure the election of Ferdinand II as Matthias' successor.
 Important steps were the cession of the Kingdom of Bohemia to Ferdinand II in 1617, and his election as King of Hungary and Croatia on 16 May 1618.
 A few days later (23 May) took place the Defenestration of Prague, where (primarily thanks to the intervention of his uncle, Cardinal Franz Seraph of Dietrichstein, Prince-Bishop and Duke of Olomouc), Maximilian managed to avoid the involvement of his Moravian estates in the following uprising.
 Finally, after further negotiations, Ferdinand II was unanimously elected as Holy Roman Emperor on 28 August 1619.
 Ten years later, on 7 August 1629, Maximilian received, according to the law of primogeniture, the title of Imperial Count Palatine (Kaiserliche Hofpfalzgraf) with unlimited territorial competence.